InnovateForVegas/ov-open-transit/doc/en/controller-client.md

     - Controller is able to observe real time data from Real Time Server, feedback from Consumer Server, and status indicators from Operators to assess a current high level transit status.\
     - Controller is able to observe a single vehicle, single stop, single map grid, and so on for more focused and detailed assessments.

+- **Card**: As a Controller, I need to know the number of clients needing to utilize the service.

 ---